-The charity is currently undergoing a new project, transforming a deconsecrated church in Marylebone into a flagship state-of-the-art sports centre.
-With support from the Trust, the new Greenhouse Centre will provide a safe and welcoming space for young people from the local area and beyond to access the same high-quality coaching and mentoring on which the charity has built its success.For more information please visit Greenhouse Sports website
+The Julia and Hans Rausing Trust provided a grant to assist in the purchase and redevelopment of the charity’s new state-of-the-art sports centre project, transforming a deconsecrated church in Marylebone.
+Completed in May 2018, and with support from the Trust, the new Greenhouse Centre provides a safe and welcoming space for young people from the local area and beyond to access the same high-quality coaching and mentoring on which the charity has built its success.For more information please visit Greenhouse Sports website

 Grit (formerly known as Youth at Risk) provides opportunities for people to break through limitations with a focus on enabling young adults to lead flourishing lives and build connected communities.
 We believe that when you change your thinking, you can change your world.
 And our programmes are designed to do just that.
 We work with young people and the adults that support them, to change the way they think so that they can radically alter their outcomes in life.

 The Julia & Hans Rausing Trust has supported Grit since 2014.
 The Trust’s most recent support has enabled Grit to re-establish our flagship ‘Community Transformation Programme’ in five communities across the UK, supporting young people living in very challenging circumstances, experiencing significant disadvantage and isolation.